 All channels on the indicator switch to check mode.

-The M symbol appears on the LCD, and the indicator address\ is first displayed for five seconds, after which the concentration is displayed.
+The M symbol appears on the LCD, and the indicator address is first displayed for five seconds, after which the concentration is displayed.

-\ The address is internal information, and should be used as is.
+The address is internal information, and should be used as is without any worries.